Xilmi/Rotp-Fusion/README.md

 - Fixed: Update Planet Background when degraded or improved.
 - Spy: New option to stop spending the budget once the team is complete.
 - Memory Low Warning: clear Static and final lists of sessions and UI.
+- Added more info on the Memory Low warning message.

 2023.11.19 (BR)
 - Tentative Fix Memory Low Warning.